-The Lake County Forest Preserves is asking drivers to be alert.
-November is the peak month for automobile-deer collisions, and an earlier sunset means a higher chance to encounter deer during evening commutes.
+November is the peak month for automobile-deer collisions, so drivers should be alert.
+An earlier sunset means a higher chance to encounter deer during evening commutes.

 For white-tailed deer, Odocoileus virginianus, rut begins in the fall, normally in late October or early November.
 During the rut, deer are more active and tend to cover more territory.
 It is common to see them on roads near natural areas.